omarmohsen/katacoda-scenarios-1/jenkins-scenario/step4.md

 6- Paste the follwoing in the `Pipeline` section, this is the basic structure of the pipeline.

+`
-`pipeline {
+pipeline {
-  agent {                       \\this is where you specify your agent name
+  agent {                       //this is where you specify your agent name
     node {
-      label 'test'              \\put your agent name betyouen these 2 quoets '' }
+      label 'test'              //put your agent name betyouen these 2 quoets '' }
   }

-	stages {                    \\declare that this is the stages that the pipeline will executes its commands, it may containe as much stages as you will need. stage (''){             \\declare your first stage.
+	stages {                    //declare that this is the stages that the pipeline will executes its commands, it may containe as much stages as you will need. stage (''){             //declare your first stage.
-			steps{              \\where you will type the commands that will be executed.
+			steps{              //where you will type the commands that will be executed.

 			}
 		}